You hear it all the time; “you need to tailor your CV for every graduate job application you submit”.

 Making sure the role will meet your expectations is also something to look out for when reading through the job responsibilities.

-Many requirements found on job descriptions are generic – the key is to know the context in which you will be expected to use the skills. e.g. anyone can ‘communicate’ but negotiating, presenting and explaining, while all forms of communication are different.
+Many requirements found in job descriptions are generic – the key is to know the context in which you will be expected to use the skills. e.g. anyone can ‘communicate’ but negotiating, presenting and explaining, while all forms of communication are different.

-If at this point you’re still not sure you’ve quite got the knack for tailoring your CV, there’s always the option to try a CV writing specialist like Purple CV.
+If at this point you’re still not sure you’ve quite got the knack for tailoring your CV, there’s always the option to try a CV-writing specialist like Purple CV.

 Find more career advice on our graduate careers advice – or check out the latest grad schemes and jobs in the UK!